EXCLUSIVE-Alibaba to resume Hong Kong listing plans as soon as November -sources

 Alibaba plans to seek listing approval from Hong Kong Exchanges and Clearing Ltd shortly after the Chinese e-commerce giant's online retail frenzy Singles Day on Nov.
 11, and may list its shares towards the end of November or in early December, the sources said.
 The company expects to be in a position to forgo so-called pre-marketing meetings where it meets with institutional investors before a deal launch given its size and that many investors are already familiar with the company, the sources added.
 It is hoping to raise between $10 billion and $15 billion through the listing, Reuters has reported.

 The sources cautioned that the plans are still subject to market conditions and requested anonymity as the matter is private.
-Alibaba, which is already listed in New York, did not immediately respond to a request for comment.
-The company had been preparing to launch the listing in late August, but delayed it because of the political unrest.
+A spokeswoman for Alibaba, which is already listed in New York, declined to comment.
+The company had been preparing to launch the listing in late August but delayed it because of the political unrest.

 HOMECOMING